pikatchu/closedsource/book/0005-the_weight_of_knowledge.md

 Elias studied Leo carefully, his expression unreadable.
-“What I’m about to teach you—it’s not a right.
-It’s an honor.
+“What I'm about to teach you—it's not a right.
+It's an honor.
 And not everyone is worthy of it.”

 Leo frowned.
 “Why are you telling me this?”